jmschrei/avocado/README.md

 	<img src="figures/Avocado-celltypes.png" width="550"/>
 </p>

-We have provided the learned latent representation from the manuscript <a href="https://noble.gs.washington.edu/proj/avocado/model/">here</a>.
-They can also be directly extracted from a model object using the following commands:
+The learned cell type representation is shown above.
+Each of the points corresponds to a cell type included in the model, and are colored by their function.
+As you can see, they cluster very well according to this function.
+All three embeddings can be extracted from the commands using the following simple commands:

 ```python
 >>> genome_embedding = model.genome_embedding